Arthurizijar/Arthurizijar.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Computer Science at Shenyuan Honors Collage, Beihang University, supervised by Professors [Richong Zhang](https://zhangrichong.github.io/) and [Yongyi Mao](https://www.eecs.uottawa.ca/~yymao/) (uOttawa).
-I began my undergraduate studies at Beihang University in 2017 and transitioned into the Ph.D. program in 2021.
+I finished my undergraduate studies at Beihang University and transitioned into the Ph.D. program in 2021.

-I am visiting MBZUAI in the UAE, collaborating with Prof. [Qiang Sun](https://sites.google.com/view/qsun) (Uoft).
+I am visiting MBZUAI in UAE, supervised by Prof. [Qiang Sun](https://sites.google.com/view/qsun) (Uoft).

 I  have a broad interest in natural language processing, especially for **text representation learning**.